Android 13

-Android 13 is the thirteenth major release of the Android mobile operating system, developed by Google, released for the public on August 15, 2022.
+Android 13 is the thirteenth major release and the 20th version of Android, the mobile operating system developed by the Open Handset Alliance led by Google.
+It was released to the public and the Android Open Source Project (AOSP) on August 15, 2022.
+The first devices to ship with Android 13 were the Pixel 7 and 7 Pro.

+As of October 2025, 14.96% of Android devices run Android 13, making it the third-most widely-used version of Android, behind Android 14 at 15.08%.
+This is the oldest Android version supported with security source code.

 History

 Android 13 (internally codenamed Tiramisu) was announced in an Android blog posted on February 10, 2022, and the first Developer Preview was immediately released for the Google Pixel series (from Pixel 4 to Pixel 6, dropping support for the Pixel 3 and Pixel 3a).
 It was released 4 months or so after the stable version of Android 12.
 Developer Preview 2 followed later, releasing in March.
 Beta 1 was released on April 26, 2022.
 Google released beta 2 during Google I/O on May 11, 2022.
 Two more beta versions were planned for release in June and July.
 Platform stability was reached in June, with Beta 3.
 The final release of Android 13 began on August 15 when the update was made available to Pixel phones and pushed to the Android Open Source Project.